 There is no tuition or room and board charge for this program.
 Florida State Law provides all meals, residence-hall accommodations, course materials, and a stipend to all participants.
 Students are responsible only for their travel expenses to and from Tallahassee.

 How to Apply

-Applications for the 2014 program will be available online by September 15, 2013.
 The application process is very competitive.
 However, each application is carefully reviewed in its entirety by the program's admissions committee prior to selection.
 In order to apply, students must provide the following:

 - a completed application for admission

 - a current resume

 - a personal statement